-Course Content AS Level A2 Level You will study the following AS themes: You will study the following A2 themes: Relationships Young People in Society Culture and Lifestyle Our Place in a Changing World You will also study the film 'Good Bye Lenin!" and learn about everyday life in East Germany in 1989.
-You will also study the book "Der Besuch der alten Dame" which shows the influence a woman can have on society.
+Course Content AS Level A2 Level You will study the following AS themes: You will study the following A2 themes: Relationships Young People in Society Culture and Lifestyle Our Place in a Changing World You will also study the film 'Good Bye Lenin!' and learn about everyday life in East Germany in 1989 and the Fall of the Berlin Wall.
+You will also study the book 'Der Besuch der alten Dame' which shows the influence a woman can have on society and the corrupting power of money in her quest for revenge.

-Assessment

-AS Level A2 Level
+A2 Level

+7.12 2010.

-EXAMINATION: EXAMINATION:
+EXAMINATION:

+AC 1.
+Specking

-AS 1: Speaking AS 1: Speaking
+AS 1: Speaking

--presentation (3 minutes) -discussion on prepared topic (6 minutes)
+-discussion on prepared topic (6 minutes)

-- conversation (8 minutes) - conversation (9 minutes)
+- conversation (9 minutes)

-AS 2: (2 hour paper) AS 2: (2 hour paper)
+AS 2: /2 hour paper)

+AS 2: (2-hour paper)

-- Listening - Listening
+- Listening

-- Reading - Reading
+- Reading

-- Translation from German into English - Read a text in German and summarise it in English
+- Read a text in German and summarise it in English

-- Grammatical exercises - Translation from English into German
+- Translation from English into German

+AC 2.
+February and Marking (4. hours are as)

-AS 3: Extended Writing (1 hour) AS 3: Extended Writing (1 hour)
+AS 3: Extended Writing (1-hour paper)

-Write an essay on the film "Good Bye Lenin!"
-Write an essay on the text "Der Besuch der alten Dame"
+Write an essay on the text 'Der Besuch der alten Dame'

-, , , and the second

-Weighting: Weighting:
+Weighting:

-100% of AS 100% of A Level
+100% of A Level

-40% of A Level
+100% Of A Level